-Private Key: A private key is a secret piece of data that proves your right to spend bitcoins from a specific wallet through a cryptographic signature.
-Private keys must never be revealed as they allow you to spend bitcoins for their respective Bitcoin wallet.
+Private Key: A private key is a string of digits and letters that proves your right to send cryptocurrency from a specific wallet through a cryptographic signature.
+Private keys must never be revealed as they allow you to spend cryptocurrency from their respective wallet.

 QR Code: A digital representation of a bitcoin public or private key that is easy to scan by digital cameras.
 QR codes are similar to barcodes found on physical products in that they are a machine-friendly way to embody a piece of data.

 Signature: A cryptographic signature is a mathematical mechanism that allows someone to prove ownership.
 In the case of Bitcoin, a Bitcoin wallet and its private key(s) are linked by some mathematical magic.
 When your Bitcoin software signs a transaction with the appropriate private key, the whole network can see that the signature matches the bitcoins being spent.
-However, there is no way for the world to guess your private key to steal your hard-earned bitcoins.
+However, there is no way for the world to guess your private key to steal your bitcoins.

 Satoshi: The smallest denomination of bitcoin, equivalent to 100 millionth of a bitcoin.
 Also, the first name of Bitcoin creator, Satoshi Nakamoto.